ZhenbangYou/SysY-Front-End/README.md

 ```
 where ```Cond.true = Body``` and ```Cond.false = After```.

-As is shown above, both *if* and *while* need 3 labels.
+As shown above, both *if* and *while* need 3 labels.
 When to generate these labels depends on the translation scheme of the **short circuit expression**:
   - For the **bottom-up** scheme, *Cond.true* is generated during the translation process of *Cond*.
   - For the **top-down** scheme, *Cond.true* and *Cond.false* are both needed during the translation process of *Cond*, so these 2 labels should be generated before *Cond*.